kubos/kubos/docs/kubos-linux-on-iobc.md

 #### Run the Formatting/Flashing Script

-Navigate to your 'kubos-linux-build' folder and open the 'tools' directory.
+Navigate to the 'kubos-linux-build/tools' directory.

 Run the `format-sd.sh` script.
 You might need to run as root to get permissions for certain steps.